Location: Nr.Frinton, Essex. GB

 Non functional, insitu, a BMC 1.5litre diesel engine, 4 cylinders, electric start.
 Fresh water cooled via heat exchanger.
 Can be removed if requested.
 Shaft driven, sited under the companionway steps and cockpit.
 Engine controls in the cockpit, single lever Morse controls.

 Carvel planked of Teak and Pitch Pine on Oak frames, Teak deck and superstructure.
 Long lead ballast keel.
 Open aft cockpit.
 Tiller steering.

 Passenger Capacity: 6

-6ft headroom in the accommodation with the exception of the forepeak.
+6ft headroom in the accommodation, lower in the forepeak.
 Deep open aft cockpit, fixed bench seating/ stowage lockers.

 In the saloon, there is a centrally mounted drop leaf dining table.
-Stowage cupboards along both sides of the cabin and two long opposing settee berths.
+Stowage cupboards along both sides of the cabin and two long opposing settee berths, both berths can be pulled out to make them wider.
+A narrow pilot berth above on the portside.
 The cabin is lined out in stained/ varnished wood.
 12v cabin lighting and gimballed oil lamps.
-Portlights around the cabin and a butterfly glazed hatch in the coach roof, making for a very traditional cabin.
-The aft end of the coach roof was raised ( dog house ) when her rig was changed. this gives standing headroom.
-A Charcoal stove is stood against the mast deck bulkhead forward in the fore cabin, opposite is the Heads compartment, two single “V” berths (with the facility to add an infil) in the fore peak, a fore hatch to the deck.Berth cushioning covered in dark green vinyl fabric.
-Pressurised hot and cold water system.
+Portlights around the cabin and a butterfly glazed hatch in the coach roof.

 Anchor windlass, Fenders and mooring warps.